-The historic neighborhood of Old Fourth Ward (O4W), just east of downtown Atlanta, has become a hotbed of development over the last decade since the arrival of the Beltline pedestrian trail.
-The O4W portion of the Beltline, referred to as the Eastside trail, separates Old Fourth Ward to the west from Poncey-Highland and Inman Park to the east.
+The Old Fourth Ward (O4W), a neighborhood just east of downtown Atlanta, has become a hotbed of development over the last decade, thanks in no small part to the Beltline pedestrian trail.
+The O4W portion of the Beltline, often referred to as the Eastside Trail, divides Old Fourth Ward to the west from the Poncey-Highland and Inman Park neighborhoods to the east.

-Beyond the Beltline, Old Fourth Ward is filled with Craftsman bungalows and shotgun houses and includes attractions such as the Martin Luther King, Jr. National Historic Site, home to the birthplace of Dr. King.
-It’s also within walking distance to Ebenezer Baptist Church, where Dr. King once preached, and the Sweet Auburn historic business district and Edgewood Avenue entertainment district.
+But beyond the Beltline, Old Fourth Ward is filled with Craftsman-style bungalows and shotgun houses and historic attractions such as the home of Dr. Martin Luther King, Jr. and Ebenezer Baptist Church and the King Memorial in the nearby Sweet Auburn District.

 1:00 p.m.
 Wander around the Krog Street Market complex